-Beginner (grades 3-5 suggested): Complete one activity from each group in the manual and share your results or answers in a notebook, labeling each activity.
-With help from a parent or mentor, purchase an item of clothing that you'll wear with other clothes in your wardrobe.
-Examples might be slacks, blouse, jeans, shirt, sweater, or sweatshirt.
-Choose an accessory to go with your purchase.
-Accessories could be shoes, sweatband, belt, jewelry, socks or similar item.
+Beginner (grades 3-5 suggested): Complete five activities in the manual and share your results or answers in a notebook using exhibit guidelines above, labeling each activity.
+With the help of a mentor or parent, purchase and accessorize an outfit of your choice.
+Accessories may be purchased or selected from what you currently have.

-Intermediate (grades 6-8 suggested): Complete one activity from each group in the manual and share your results or answers in a notebook, labeling each activity.
-Purchase and accessorize a casual or school outfit.
+Intermediate (grades 6-8 suggested): Complete five activities in the manual and share your results or answers in a notebook using exhibit guidelines above, labeling each activity.
+With the help of a mentor or parent, purchase and accessorize an outfit of your choice.
 Accessories may be purchased or selected from what you currently have.